gridhead/atlasdoc/docs/apps_tkpst.md

 ## See [PharmaDBClient](https://github.com/t0xic0der/PharmaDBClient) first.

 ## Getting the GUI up and running
 Make sure you have the following installed on your PC

 * Tkinter
 * Python 3 MySQL Driver
 * Python 3.6 or above
 * MySQL Community Server
 * MySQL Workbench
 * Administrator access
-* Linux based OS
+* Any GNU/Linux OS

 ## Make sure
 that all the downloaded files are in the same directory.